thakurdiwakar/OutpatientSchedulerAPI/README.md

 - Get details about a specific doctor.
 - Book an appointment with a doctor.

+## Live API Demo

+You can try out the live API by following this link: [Live API](https://outpatientschedulerapi-03cx.onrender.com/)

 ## Getting Started

 To get started with this API, follow the instructions below: